Guarayos: Lifestyle

-Daily Life
+Daily life

 The Guarayos reside in the Bolivian lowlands and are predominantly hunter-gatherers and small farmers that grow corn, bananas and rice.
 Guarayos communities began forming sindicatos to occupy and allocate land in the 1970s.
 These sindicatos, known locally as agrarian zones were headed by presidents selected by traditional village leaders.
 Of the Guaryo population, 90.6% were below the poverty line, compared to 58.6% for Bolivia, and 38% for the Department of Santa Cruz.

-Marriage and childbirth
+Marriage and child birth

-It was difficult for the Guaryo people to abandon polygyny as they resisted accepting marriage traditions of the church.
-Young women require the consent of both their father and brother, where marriages between a man and his sister’s daughter is preferred.
-Following the birth of a child, couvades are practiced.
-Men remain in his hammock for the first three days after his child’s birth in order for the child’s soul to follow its father and not be injured.
+It was difficult for the Guarayo people to abandon polygyny as they resisted accepting marriage traditions of the church.
+Young women require the consent of both their father and brother, where marriages between a man and his sister's daughter is preferred.
+Following the birth of a child, couvade is practiced.
+Fathers remain in their hammocks for the first three days after their child's birth in order for the child's soul to follow its father and not be injured.